Kohinoor (2015 film): Plot

 The story is set in 1988.
-Haider who worked for Mumbai underworld develops a plan to steal diamonds from a racket based in Kohinoor textile store in Cherupuzha run by Mamman and Xavier.
+Haider who worked for the Mumbai underworld develops a plan to steal diamonds from a racket based in the Kohinoor textile store in Cherupuzha run by Mamman and Xavier.
 He hires Nicholas and Freddy from Kochi for the theft.
 They in turn make a sub-contract to a small-time thief, Aandikunju, who gets his friend, Louis, involved to steal for the group.
 Louis as a 1980s characterized youth has admiration for the underworld dons and is highly fascinated by Mammootty's character, Tharadas, from the popular film Athirathram and Mohanlal's character, Sagar Alias Jacky, from the popular film Irupatham Noottandu, and wants to be a successful smuggler like them.
 The team runs into various obstacles during the robbery.
-In the end, both Haider and Louis' teams take a share of the diamonds by risking life.
+In the end, both Haider and Louis' teams take a share of the diamonds by risking their lives.